marlowe-contrib/marlowe-oracle-service/docs/guide-to-implement-a-new-validator.md

 For example with Orcfax, the lookup function will:

--   find the Orcfax reference input, using the Address from the parameters and make sure that it is exactly one
+-   Find the Orcfax reference input, using the Address, and the Policy Id from the parameters and make sure that it is exactly one
--   check that the transaction’s validity interval falls within the validity interval of the orcfax feed
+-   Check that the transaction’s validity interval falls within the validity interval of the Orcfax feed
--   check that the name for the exchange rate in the datum is the same as the one provided as a parameter.
-    Or fail if some of these conditions aren’t met.
+-   Check that the name for the exchange rate in the datum is the same as the one provided as a parameter Or fail if some of these conditions aren’t met.

 In a new file named [orcfax.ak](../on-chain-bridge/lib/oracles/orcfax.ak) in the `lib/oracles` folder, let’s define the function: https://github.com/marlowe-contrib/marlowe-oracle-service/blob/9970c85e43b4e771a232a16db11a69d4e1975377/on-chain-bridge/lib/oracles/orcfax.ak#L204-L235